If the land is subject to natural hazards

 If you're applying for a building consent to alter an existing building:

-- the entire building must comply with the current Building Code requirements for escape from fire and, if required, access for people with disabilities
+- the entire building will be assessed against the current Building Code requirements for escape from fire and, if required, access for people with disabilities

 - the rest of the building must not be made less compliant with the Building Code because of the work.